jaredhowland/contacts/README.rst

 ========
 Contacts
 ========
-Contacts is a small PHP library to create files containing address book/contact information for people.
+Contacts is a small PHP library to create files containing address book information for people.
 Currently, `vCard 3.0 <https://tools.ietf.org/html/rfc2426>`_ is the only supported export format.

 ========
 Features